← Back to blog

 • Process steps that exist because of one customer's special request

 The slider in the calculator is a guess.
-The audit makes it a number you can defend.
+The roadmap engagement makes it a number you can defend.

 Team Joust